joshua995/GNSSPublisher/README.md

 to allow permission to access the serial port.
 /dev/ttyACMO is a default for serial data so it should all be the same on linux.

-You should be able to create a subscriber program to access the data like the listener.py program.
+You should be able to create a subscriber program to access the data like the listener.py program that is related to the map.

 Basic steps to run the GNSSPulisher.py
 1. Pull this src folder by running this in your terminal: git clone https//github.com/joshua995/GNSSPublisher.git